Some Spectral and Quasi-Spectral Characterizations of Distance-Regular Graphs: Introduction

 More precisely, in Theorem \ref{theo-girth} we generalize the cases $(i)$ and $(ii)$ of Theorem \ref{theo-book}.
 A refinement of $(iii)$ is given in Theorem \ref{theo-girth+}.
 Moreover, our Theorem \ref{thm:variationoddgirththeorem} provides an alternative formulation of the so-called odd-girth theorem, which is a generalization of $(iv)$.
 Finally, Theorem \ref{gamma=1} generalizes the case $(v)$.

-Our work was motivated by earlier work in this direction, in particular by the odd-girth theorem \cite{vdh11}.
+Our work is motivated by earlier work in this direction, in particular by the odd-girth theorem \cite{vdh11}.
 This result states that a graph with $d+1$ distinct eigenvalues and odd-girth $2d+1$ is distance-regular.
 We recall that the odd-girth of a graph is the length of the shortest odd cycle in the graph, and that the odd-girth follows from the spectrum of the graph.

-In order to obtain our results we will, among others, make use of some results on so-called almost distance-regular graphs by Dalf\'{o}, Van Dam, Fiol, Garriga, and Gorissen \cite{ddfgg11}.
+In order to obtain our results we mainly use the theory on so-called almost distance-regular graphs given by Dalf\'{o}, Van Dam, Fiol, Garriga, and Gorissen \cite{ddfgg11}.
 Another important ingredient of our work is a new inequality (Proposition \ref{theo:excesspdr}) for partially distance-regular graphs that is inspired by Fiol and Garriga's spectral excess theorem \cite{fg97} (for short proofs, see \cite{vd08,fgg10}).
 The spectral excess theorem states that, if for every vertex $u$, the number of vertices at (maximum) distance $d$ from $u$ is the same as the so-called spectral excess (which can be expressed in terms of the spectrum), then the graph is distance-regular.

 The paper is organized as follows.
 In Section \ref{prelim}, we give some basic background information.
 In Section \ref{sec:prepol} we present a few lemmas about properties of the predistance polynomials and preintersection numbers.
 These parameters are used in Section \ref{sec-new} to prove the above-mentioned new characterizations of distance-regularity.